rockNroll87q/cerebrum7t/data/README.md

 ## Publicly Available Test Data

-Along with the publicly available data, an 6-class segmentation mask is provided.
+Along with the publicly available data, a 6-class segmentation mask is provided.
 The segmented classes (and the color code used in the notebooks and in the paper) are:

 | Class ID | Substructure/Tissue |    Color    |
 |:--------:|:-------------------:|:-----------:|